qckhxnh/qckhxnh/README.md

 💽 Experienced in Power BI for data visualization.

 🌐 Currently exploring AWS and Azure for cloud computing.
+🔧 Scrum Master for the LUT University's Capstone project for Software Engineering students, collaborating with Visma.

 ## Current Focus